 Our scholarships to support students from 2022 are now open!!!!
 Check the table below for details on available scholarships, and click on each scholarship for further information.

-- Scholarships for students moving on to tertiary education in 2022 will close midnight 3 August 2021. - Scholarships for secondary school students will close midnight 14 September 2021. - Scholarships for primary school students will close midnight 21 September 2021
+- Scholarships for students moving on to tertiary education in 2022 will close midnight 3 August 2021. - Scholarships for secondary school students will close midnight 14 September 2021. - hool students will close midnight 21 Sentember 2021